Universality of the chiral soliton lattice and its interaction with quark matter: Generalized Skyrme terms

 In this Appendix we show that the construction performed above also works when higher-order corrections coming from the large $N_c$ expansion are supplemented to the Skyrme action, showing that the ChSL has a sort of universal character within the low-energy limit of QCD.

-The so-called generalized Skyrme model includes the higher-order corrections that comes from the large $N_c$ limit of QCD, which are supplemented in the original Skyrme action.
+The so-called generalized Skyrme model includes the higher-order corrections that come from the large $N_c$ limit of QCD, which are supplemented in the original Skyrme action.
 The first two sub-leading terms are given by

 Taking into account the above new contributions, the Skyrme equations are given by